bpkleer/einstieg-in-r/wbt/lb5/content/chapter1/subchapter2/_index.en.md

 ---
-menuTitle: "Histogramme"
+menuTitle: "Histogram"
-title: "Histogramme"
+title: "Histogram"
 chapter: true
 pre: "1.2 "
 weight: 120
 ---

-### Kapitel 1.2
+### Chapter 1.2

-# Histogramme
+# Histogram

-In diesem Kapitel lernst du die Erstellung von Histogrammen in `ggplot` kennen.
-Du wiederholst die Schritte, die wir zuvor kennengelernt haben.
+In this chapter, you will learn how to create histograms in `ggplot`.
+You will review the steps we have learned before.

 {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-statistik/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}